Redth/PushSharp/README.md

 Features
 --------
  - Supports sending push notifications for many platforms:
-   - Apple (APNS - iOS - iPhone, iPad)
+   - Apple (APNS - iPhone, iPad, Mountain Lion)
-   - Android (GCM/C2DM - Phone/Tablets)
+   - Android (GCM/C2DM - Phones/Tablets)
    - Windows Phone 7 / 7.5 (and 8 presumably when it's released)
+   - Windows 8 (Work in progress, see Windows-8 branch)
    - Blackberry (Not fully functional)
  - Fluent API for constructing Notifications for each platform
  - Auto Scaling of notification channels (more workers/connections are added as demand increases, and scaled down as it decreases)